Gnome Alone: Plot

-Chloe meanwhile, plans to obtain the necklace from Brittany at a school dance, Liam, fearing that Chloe's relationship with the BTCs is detrimental to her social status, splits up with her.
+Chloe, meanwhile, plans to obtain the necklace from Brittany at a school dance but gets caught up trying to impress the BTCs.
+Fearing her relationship with Liam is detrimental to her social status, Chloe rebukes him, causing him to leave.
 When Chloe finds out that Brittany didn't bring the necklace, she comes up with a plan to swing by her house.
 Liam meanwhile, heads home from the dance and accidentally falls inside a Trogg portal.
 Realizing Liam's truthfulness, Chloe breaks ties with the BTCs and heads home.
 After learning of Liam's whereabouts, Chloe regains her confidence and ventures after him through a portal in the toilet.
-She finds Liam, who gracefully accepts Chloe's apology, and encounter Zamfeer.
-They uncover a giant crystal and come up with a plan using Chloe's lithium-ion battery from her phone to blow up the crystal up in order to destroy the Trogg world.
+She finds Liam, who gracefully accepts Chloe's apology, and encounters Zamfeer.
+They uncover a giant crystal and come up with a plan using Chloe's lithium-ion battery from her phone to blow up the crystal in order to destroy the Trogg world.
 They blow up the crystal; a larger version of the Keystone, and use the invading Troggs to escape in a portal, sucking all the Troggs back in their realm.

 As the gnomes happily reunite with Zamfeer, Brittany arrives to further humiliate Chloe and Liam and destroy the remaining Keystone.
 While Brittany chastises Chloe, the Gnomes, Chloe, and Liam witness the formation of the Mega Trogg, which escapes from the basement.
 Blocked from escaping, everyone travels to the roof along with an ooze plant; something the Mega Trogg fears.
 Using the Keystone, Brittany's phone, and the ooze plant, Chloe creates a makeshift bomb, destroying the Mega Trogg and restoring their reality.
 Waking up alongside her mom, Chloe assures her mom that she wants to stay, while Brittany confirms that she has no memory of what happened the night before.
 Chloe discovers the gnomes also survived and she walks alongside Liam, friends once more, to school.